Industrial Disease (Work-Related)

 - Impact/Injury – dislocated joints, torn cartilage, ligament damage/strains

-- Repetitive activities – kneeling, typing, operating machinery, physical labour
+- Repetitive activities – kneeling, typing, operating machinery and physical labour

-- Most commonly know respiratory illness is asbestos-related but it also include lung disease (example COPD or cancer), mesothelioma and pleural thickening.
+Most commonly known respiratory illness is asbestos-related but it also includes lung disease (example COPD or Cancer), mesothelioma and pleural thickening.
 These may be contracted due to working in an environment which has exposed you to hazardous substances.

 Symptoms can include, pain in the chest or lower back, cough, fever, unexpected weight loss, swelling of the arms or/and face, fatigue, shortness of breath, excessive sweating, trouble swallowing and/or hoarseness.
 These symptoms can take as long as 50 years to develop.